tingerlingerr/DigiPotX9C/Readme.md

 https://github.com/tingerlingerr/DigiPotX9C/blob/main/wiring/

 **Advantages**
-- Dirt cheap (like most chinese products), and fairly reliable.
+- Dirt cheap (like most chinese products)
 - Unlike mechanical potentiometers, no physical wear; offers repeatable digital control
 - Retains last wiper position after power loss (for up to 100 years).
 - Compact size; max 16mW (10mW for X9C102) power consumption.
 - Suitable for applications requiring auto-calibration of resistive-based sensing / actuating devices, removing undesired manual intervention.

 **Disadvantages**
+- Modules have shown to be unreliable at times
 - ±20% high tolerance a detrimental factor in critical systems; can be mitigated via software to some extent.
 - Limited to ~3mA current; ±1 LSB wiper position uncertainty.
 - Some have complained that full rresistance often reached in 30–50 steps, not 100.